Evolution of magnetic fields through cosmological perturbation theory: Weakly magnetized FLRW-background

 \section{Weakly magnetized FLRW-background}

-In this section we consider the background space-time as a single barotropic fluid permeated by a weak magnetic field. therefore the energy momentum tensor is formed by two components, the fluid and electromagnetic energy momentum tensor \cite{2.tsagas,tsagas1}.
-We allow the presence of a weak magnetic field, this field has the property $B_{(0)}^{2}\ll\mu_{(0)}$ and must to be sufficiently random, to satisface $\left\langle B_{i} \right\rangle=0$ and $ \left\langle B_{(0)}^{2}\right\rangle =\left\langle B^{(0)}_{i}B_{(0)}^{i}\right\rangle\neq0$ to ensure that symmetries and the evolution of the background remain unaffected.\footnote{we assume that at zero order the magnetic field has been generated by some random process which is statistically homogeneous so that $B_{(0)}^{2}$ just depend on the time, $\left\langle .. \right\rangle$ denotes the expectation value.} Again we work under MHD approximation, thus in large scales the plasma is globally neutral, charge density is neglected and the electric field with the current should be zero, thus the only zero order magnetic variable is $B_{(0)}^{2}$ \cite{tsagas1}.
+In this section we work a magnetized FLRW, i.e we allow the presence of a weak magnetic field into our FLRW background with the property $B_{(0)}^{2}\ll\mu_{(0)}$ which must to be sufficiently random to satisfy $\left\langle B_{i} \right\rangle=0$ and $ \left\langle B_{(0)}^{2}\right\rangle =\left\langle B^{(0)}_{i}B_{(0)}^{i}\right\rangle\neq0$ to ensure that symmetries and the evolution of the background remain unaffected.
+Again we work under MHD approximation, and thus in large scales the plasma is globally neutral, charge density is neglected and the electric field with the current should be zero, thus the only zero order magnetic variable is $B_{(0)}^{2}$ \cite{tsagas1}.
+The evolution of density magnetic field can be found contracting the induction equation with $B_{i}$ arriving at

+showing $B^{2}\sim a^{-4}$ in the background.
 Bianchi models are often used to describe the presence of a magnetic field in the universe due to anisotropic properties of this metric.
-However, as we are dealing with weak magnetic fields, is worth to assume the presence of a magnetic field in a FLRW metric as background.\footnote{In fact, this is what we do every time we study the radiation era.
-The stress energy tensor of a random radiation field is nothing else but the electromagnetic energy momentum tensor without it's off-diagonal terms.} Indeed, the authors in \cite{tsagasroy} found that, though there is a profound distinction between the Bianchi I equations and the FLRW approximation, at the weak field limit, these differences are reduced dramatically, and therefore the linearised Bianchi equations are the same with the FLRW ones.
+However, as we are dealing with weak magnetic fields, it is worth to assuming the presence of a magnetic field in a FLRW metric as background.
+Indeed, the authors in \cite{tsagasroy} found that, although there is a profound distinction between the Bianchi I equations and the FLRW approxi\-mation, at the weak field limit, these differences are reduced dramatically, and therefore the linearised Bianchi equations are the same as with the FLRW ones.
 Under these conditions, we find that to zero order the electromagnetic energy momentum tensor in the background is given by: